 - 1. Design a class order, progression, and exercises that develop and support said learning objectives. - 2.
 Encourage a sustainable and compassionate class community where students can take risks and make mistakes free from unneeded stress, judgment or harsh criticism. - 3.
 Demonstrate and embody class material as clearly as possible attending to specific details and qualities I would like to see. - 4.
 Explain concepts and answer questions thoroughly. - 5.
-Observe your daily work in class and make recommendations for growth in achieving learning goals through group and individual assessments/feedback. - 6.
-Provide honest and clear communication in class and through email and Canvas correspondence. - 7.
-Provide space and time in class for questions and the working through of concepts including practicing peer assessment and verbal reflections. - 8.
+Observe your daily work in class and make recommendations for improvement in achieving learning goals through group and individual assessments. - 6.
+Provide honest and specific assessment and clear communication in class and through email and Canvas correspondence. - 7.
+Provide opportunities for self and group exploration and experimentation. - 8.
+Provide opportunities for practicing peer assessment, collaboration and verbal reflections. - 9.
 Be available for individual appointments in which we may discuss your learning efforts and progress in class.